jstodd867/landsat-classification/README.md

 <li>batch size</li>
 <li>number of epochs</li>

-### Model Performance Summary
+### Results - Model Performance Summary
+The accuracy of each of the models are listed at the top of each subplot, below.
 <img src="https://github.com/jstodd867/landsat-classification/blob/main/imgs/confusion_matrices.png">
+The Random Forest classifier and the deep neural network achieved significantly improved accuracy (91%) beyond that of the baseline model.
+However, both models had a notable amount of misclassification errors, mostly between classes 4 (damp grey soil) and 7 (very damp grey soil) and classes 3 (grey soil) and 4 (damp grey soil).
+Looking at the labels of these classes, the likely reason for the misclassifications is evident:  all 3 classes are variants of grey soil with different levels of dampness.
+The remaining classes are actually different types of material (e.g., red soil).

 ## Conclusions
 Both the Random Forest and Neural Network classifiers achieved approximately 91% accuracy on the test set.
-The largest misclassification errors are understandably in categories that are very similar (e.g., damp grey soil and very damp grey soil).
+The largest misclassification errors are understandably in categories that are very similar (grey soil, damp grey soil, and very damp grey soil).
 Training on more data and/or ensembling the 2 different classifiers may yield improvements.